-Error, Failure or Message Description Value is required One or more mandatory fields are missing a value in the PowerShell Source Connection dialog when configuring the adapter on FlexNet Beacon.
+Description One or more mandatory fields are missing a value in the PowerShell Source Connection dialog when configuring the adapter on FlexNet Beacon.
 You can resolve this error by ensuring all mandatory field are completed and retesting and save the connection.
 For details, see Configure FlexNet Beacon to Connect with Tanium.
-Value is required One or more mandatory fields are missing a value in the PowerShell Source Connection dialog when configuring the adapter on FlexNet Beacon.
+One or more mandatory fields are missing a value in the PowerShell Source Connection dialog when configuring the adapter on FlexNet Beacon.
 You can resolve this error by ensuring all mandatory field are completed and retesting and save the connection.
 For details, see Configure FlexNet Beacon to Connect with Tanium.